The Crazy Family (1940 film)

 The Crazy Family (Swedish: Snurriga familjen) is a 1940 Swedish comedy film directed by Ivar Johansson and starring Thor Modéen, Elsa Carlsson and Åke Söderblom.
 It was shot at the Råsunda Studios in Stockholm.
 The film's sets were designed by the art director Arne Åkermark.

 It marked the film debut of the future star Viveca Lindfors.

+Synopsis

+The Bloms were rolling in dough before they fall on adversity.
+Each family member must now show that they can hold their own without the family's money and connections.